 Even if cancer is found, the victim may suffer from a number of incorrect assessments that could negatively impact treatment.
 A doctor might erroneously identify breast cancer as noninvasive, for instance, when it is actually invasive, indicating that the doctor would need to look beyond the breast to fully treat.
 A late diagnosis could shave precious years off a woman’s life and require her to undergo higher doses of radiation and chemotherapy.

 It isn’t only cancer victims who can suffer from a misdiagnosis, either.
 Often a misdiagnosis occurs in the opposite direction, informing a patient that they have the disease when in fact they do not.
 This can lead to debilitating courses of chemotherapy and even removal of organs, as in the case of Jennifer Rufer, who lost her uterus to hysterectomy unnecessarily.

 If you or a loved one has been the victim of a cancer misdiagnosis or a failure to diagnose, you may be entitled to compensation.
 This is a difficult area, however, and seeking immediate help is prudent.
 First, if you have not done so already, get a second opinion.
 If it differs from the original, get a third.
 Order more medical tests and be sure you feel comfortable that you’ve gotten a correct diagnosis.
-Then talk to an attorney about what your options are going forward.
+Then talk to an Louisville cancer misdiagnosis lawyer about what your options are going forward.

 To arrange a free consultation, please call (502) 589-2700.
 We offer consultations in our offices or any convenient location for you, including in-home visits, the hospital or anywhere in the Commonwealth of Kentucky.